What is the Cheapest Health Insurance in Michigan?

 1. Medicaid (for low-income residents)

-- Coverage: Comprehensive—doctor visits, hospital care, prescriptions, preventive care, and more
+- Coverage: Basically everything—doctor visits, hospital, prescriptions, preventive care, mental health

-- Eligibility: Income up to 138% of the Federal Poverty Level
+- Eligibility: Income up to 138% of Federal Poverty Level

 2. Molina Healthcare